TYPO3-Documentation/T3DocTeam/Documentation/Drafts/SearchResults.rst

 Your search did not match any documents.
 Please make sure that all words are spelled correctly.

-The search function only searches within the current manual `<Title of manualy>`.
+The search function only searches within the current manual `<title of manual>`.

 For a wider search, try: `<URL to startpage.com with site:docs.typo3.org and query>`